keithsallis/Group-03-project-CSCE3444-fa25/README.md

 Project Idea: User(s) can make their own stories with prompts using AI that will output a narrative and images.

+How to run:
+    - enter story-forge-app terminal
+    - command: npm run dev
+    - local host link will take you to app build

+    directory should look similar to this: " PS C:\Users\krsal\OneDrive - UNT System\Group-03-project-CSCE3444-fa25\story-forge-app\src> npm run dev "

 Jira (Workspace) Link: https://my-team-autd1yj7.atlassian.net/jira/software/projects/SCRUM/boards/1?atlOrigin=eyJpIjoiZmE0MGI4NDAzOGZmNDQ0OWJkN2QzNmEzMTMzNDA2OWEiLCJwIjoiaiJ9